Unitary Patent & Unitary Patent Court

 Another situation in which there is no turning back is one in which legal proceedings in a national court have already begun.

-Requests for waiver must be submitted to the UPC register through a special online system which can only be accessed by those who have registered following the established procedures.
-At present, these procedures have not been defined in all their details.
+Requests for waiver must be submitted to the UPC register through a special online system which can only be accessed by those who have registered.

 The proprietor of the European patent (or of the European patent application) can request the opt-out.
 Given the criticality and in analogy to the practices carried out before the EPO, the waiver request is presented by the European Patent Attorney responsible of the case.